 - Babies with tongue-tie are usually very fussy during feedings.

 - Suction is often broken during feedings, and the baby chokes or makes clicking sounds while feeding.

-- The mother's milk supply might be low, this is because milk transfer is hampered and not enough milk is being removed from the breasts.
+- The mother's milk supply might be low because milk transfer is hampered, and not enough milk is being removed from the breasts.

-- The milk might dribble down the baby’s mouth while feeding since he/she cannot make a proper seal.
+- The milk might dribble down the baby’s mouth while feeding since they cannot make a proper seal.

 - The baby is biting or chewing on your breast instead of sucking.

 A breastfeeding relationship is not trouble-free for everyone.
-So, problems might have zero to do with tongue-tie, in which case your midwife, health visitor or breastfeeding consultant should still be able to help you and your baby.
+Problems might have zero to do with tongue-tie, so your midwife, health visitor, or breastfeeding consultant should still be able to help you and your baby.

-If you and your little one are experiencing at least three of these symptoms mentioned above, and those symptoms are not GONE by the time your baby is 1 week old, it is time to see a specialist, who is knowledgeable about the frenectomy procedure.
-(Snipping the skin under the tongue, to free the tongue)
+Suppose you and your little one are experiencing at least three of these symptoms mentioned above, and those symptoms are not GONE by the time your baby is one week old.
+In that case, it is time to see a specialist who is knowledgeable about the frenectomy procedure.
+(Snipping the skin under the tongue to free the tongue)